Subject Leader: Miss J Hancock

-Miss Connolly: Assistant Headteacher, English leads the department with Miss Hancock and Mrs McKone both as second in the department.
+Miss Connolly, Assistant Headteacher, leads the department with Miss Hancock and Mrs McKone both as second in the department.

 Ms Chowdhury has overall responsibility for Key Stage 4 and Mrs McKone has overall responsibility for Key Stage 3.

 Miss Connolly, Miss Hancock and Mrs McKone lead a team of twenty four English teachers, two Curriculum Support Officers and two Learning Support Assistants, dedicated to working within English.